jamfire/multipass-devops/README.md

 ## After VM Creation

 Mount this folder to your VM or clone the repository and run configuration from the commandline.
+Update environment variables in the ```runcmd``` module to meet your own needs.

 ```bash
 multipass mount ../cloud-devops wordpress:/home/ubuntu/cloud-devops